dvla/vrm-assign-online/README.md

 ### Testing the application

-Unit and Selenium tests written using Scalatest can be run using `sbt test`
+- Unit and Selenium tests written using Scalatest can be run using `sbt test`

-Acceptance tests written using Cucumber can be run using `sbt acceptance-tests/test-only`
+- Acceptance tests written using Cucumber can be run using `sbt acceptance-tests/test-only`

-Acceptance tests feature can also be run on Firefox as`sbt acceptance-tests/test-only -Dbrowser.type=firefox`
+- Execute Acceptance Tests on different environments/Urls `sbt`
+  `eval System.setProperty("test.url","http://localhost:9000/")`
+  `acceptance-tests/test-only`

+- Execute Tests on different browsers, Tests can be run on `chrome` & `firefox` `sbt`
+  `eval System.setProperty("browser.type","chrome")`
+  `acceptance-tests/test-only`

-Acceptance tests Reporting
+- Acceptance tests Reporting

 Session encryption